 Which cancers are associated with exposure to cadmium?

 Occupational exposure to various cadmium compounds is associated with an increased risk of lung cancer.

 Dispose of nickel–cadmium batteries properly, and do not allow children to play with these batteries.
 Avoid tobacco smoke.
 If you work with cadmium, use all recommended safety precautions to avoid carrying cadmium-containing dust home from work on your clothing, skin, hair, or tools.
 The U.S. Occupational Safety & Health Administration has more information about controlling exposures to cadmium.

 - Agency for Toxic Substances and Disease Registry.
 Toxic Substances Portal - Cadmium.
 Atlanta, GA: Centers for Disease Control and Prevention, 2014.
 Available online.
 Last accessed February 1, 2019.

 - National Institute of Occupational Safety and Health.
 Cadmium Dust, NIOSH Pocket Guide to Chemical Hazards.
 Atlanta, GA: Centers for Disease Control and Prevention, 2010.
 Available online.
 Last accessed February 1, 2019.

 - National Toxicology Program.
-Cadmium and Cadmium Compounds, Report on Carcinogens, Fourteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
+Cadmium and Cadmium Compounds, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Available online.
 Last accessed December 5, 2022.